-The MP2467 has a dedicated enable control pin (EN).
-With high enough input voltage, the chip can be enabled and disabled by EN.
-Its falling threshold is 1.2V, and its rising threshold is 1.5V (300mV higher).
+The MP2565 has a dedicated enable control pin (EN).
+With high enough input voltage, the chip can be enabled and disabled by EN which has positive logic.
+Its falling threshold is a precision 1.2V, and its rising threshold is 1.5V (300mV higher).